ChandrikaSP/Research-Development/README.md

 python generate_svg_lp.py --model_path --log_dir /generated/images/will/save/here/

 ```
+### Changes made to the original code is mainly made in "data/moving_mnist.py" where anomaly is introduced only during testing.
+Also, "train_svg_lp.py" file is little modified to get the output

 # FutureGAN: PyTorch Implemetation

 This is the official PyTorch implementation of FutureGAN.
 The code accompanies the paper ["FutureGAN: Anticipating the Future Frames of Video Sequences using Spatio-Temporal 3d Convolutions in Progressively Growing GANs"](https://arxiv.org/abs/1810.01325).
+### Link to original FutureGAN github repository: https://github.com/TUM-LMF/FutureGAN.
+This original code is modified to generate the future frame sequences.
 ~~~
 __Train the Network__<br>